bredelings/BAli-Phy/TODO/Stack.md

 Do not convert every builtin at once.

-The migration has two different goals:
+The migration has three related goals:

+1. Establish a real evaluator path that uses an explicit loop.
-1. Validate the prepared-operation protocol on easy operations.
+2. Validate the prepared-operation protocol on easy operations.
-2. Establish a real stack-safe object-language recursion path.
+3. Establish a stack-safe object-language recursion path through lazy control operations.

 Easy protocol validation can start with strict kernels that already resemble `e_op`: